NVIDIA-AI-Blueprints/financial-fraud-detection/docs/financial_fraud_training/source/configuration/config_json.md

 GNN and Xgb(oost) parameters can either be single value or a list of the data type specified.
-The list must be of the same size as the n_hops value.
-The list values allow different hyperparameters for each hop(layer).
+The list values create permutations that will be run independently.
+For example, if

 - "paths"  path/on/machine that Contains needed paths for input and output